Scalable In-Context Q-Learning: The Details of Dataset Construction

 \section{The Details of Dataset Construction}

-\textbf{Pretraining Datasets for Darkroom:} In the Dark Room environment, we gather 1,000 trajectories per task with horizon $H = 100$.
+\textbf{Pretraining Datasets for Darkroom:} In the Dark Room environment, the horizon of each trajectory is set to $100 $ steps.
 At each step, we follow the optimal policy with probability $\epsilon$ and a random policy with probability $1-\epsilon$.
 We choose $\epsilon$ so that the mean return of the pretraining datasets is below 40\% of the optimal policy return, reflecting the challenging yet common scenarios.

 \textbf{Pretraining Datasets for MuJoCo and Meta-World:} For each evaluation domain, we choose 45 tasks to construct the training datasets and train a single-task policy independently for each task.
 We use soft actor-critic (SAC)~\citep{haarnoja2018soft} for the MuJoCo domains.
 We use Proximal Policy Optimization (PPO)~\citep{schulman2017proximal} for the Meta-World domain.
 We collect two types of offline datasets for each evaluation domain as